-1.17 If consent is given by the young person and his or her parents/guardians, the YoT Provider assesses the young person's risk and protective factors.
-This involves collection and use by the YoT Provider of personal information from multiple sources, in accordance with the consent of the young person and his or her parents/guardians.
-The personal information collected mainly relates to the young person, but may include personal information about family, peers and other third parties.

-1.18 The Youth on Track Unit reports back to Police with an update about the young person's progress through the scheme, again, in accordance with the consent of the young person and his or her parents/guardians.
+- 1.17 If consent is given by the young person and his or her parents/guardians, the YoT Provider assesses the young person's risk and protective factors.
+This may involve collection and use by the YoT Provider of health information from multiple sources, in accordance with the consent of the young person and his or her parents/guardians.
+Any health information collected mainly relates to the young person, but may include health information about family, peers and other third parties. - 1.18 The Youth on Track Unit reports back to Police with an update about the young person's progress through the scheme, again, in accordance with the consent of the young person and his or her parents/guardians.